Floer trajectories and stabilizing divisors: Transversality and compactness

-Each component of $u^{-1}(D)$ is the limit of components of $u^{-1}_\nu(D)$, which must contain markings.
-So each component of $u^{-1}(D)$ contains markings as well.
+From (Compatible with the divisor), we have $J_\Gamma = J_D \in \J^*(X,D,J,\theta,n(\Gamma_i,k))$ over $D$.
+Let $C_i$ be a connected component of $u^{-1}(D)$.
+Either $C_i$ is a single point, or a union of sphere components on which $u$ is constant.
+In the first case, $u$ has positive intersection multiplicity with $D$ at $C_i$.
+It follows from conservation of local intersection multiplicity that $C_i$ is the limit of components of $u^{-1}_\nu(D)$, which must contain markings by the (Marking Property) for $u_\nu$.
+Similarly, if $C_i$ is a union of sphere components, then the intersection multiplicities at the nodes joining $C_i$ with $C \backslash C_i$ are positive.
+Let $C_{i,\nu}$ be a sequence of subsets of $C_\nu$ converging to a small neighborhood $C_i'$ of $C_i$ in $C$.
+Once again, the intersection multiplicity of $u | C_{i,\nu}$ with $D$ must be positive, hence $u_\nu^{-1}(D) \cap C_{i,\nu}$ is non-empty for each $\nu$.
+It follows that $C_i'$ also contains a marking; since this holds for any neighborhood $C_i'$ of $C_i$, a marking must be contained in $C_i$.
 Note that if $u_\nu(z_{i,\nu}) \in D$ then $u(z_i) \in D$, by convergence on compact subsets of complements of the nodes.
 This shows the (Marking property).

-Since $D$ is stabilizing for $L_0\cup L_1$, any disk or strip component must have at least one interior intersection point with $D$ and therefore has stable domain.
-Since $J_\Gamma$ is regular, the trajectories $u_\nu$ have only transverse intersections with $D$.
-Any unstable spherical resp. disk component $\hat{C}_i$ of $\hat{C}$ attached to a component of $C$ in $\ol{\U}_{\Gamma_i}$ has energy at most $n(\Gamma_i,k)$.
+To see (Stable domain) property, consider possibly unstable sphere components.
+Since $J_\Gamma$ is regular, the trajectories $u_\nu$ have only transverse intersections with $D$ on the strip components.
+Any unstable spherical component $\hat{C}_i$ of $\hat{C}$ attached to a component of $C$ in $\ol{\U}_{\Gamma_i}$ has energy at most $n(\Gamma_i,k)$.
 Suppose that $u$ is non-constant on $\hat{C}_i$.
-Then since $J_\Gamma$ is constant to an element of $\J^*(X,D,J,\theta, n(\Gamma_i,k))$ on $\hat{C}_i$, the restriction of $u$ to $\hat{C}_i$ has at least three intersection points resp. one intersection point with $D$.
-They must be markings, which contradicts the instability of $\hat{C}_i$.
+Then since $J_\Gamma$ is constant with value an element of $\J^*(X,D,J,\theta, n(\Gamma_i,k))$ on $\hat{C}_i$, the restriction of $u$ to $\hat{C}_i$ has at least three intersection points with $D$.
+Since $D$ contains no non-constant holomorphic spheres, these intersection points must be isolated and so markings, which contradicts the instability of $\hat{C}_i$.
 Hence the stable map $u$ must be constant on $\hat{C}_i$, and thus $\hat{C}_i$ must be stable.

-This shows that $\hat{C}$ is equal to $C$ so that we get the (Stable domain property).
+Similarly any strip or disk component without interior markings occurs via bubbling at a bubbling sequence approaching the boundary.
+Since the almost complex structure $J_\Gamma$ is equal to $J_D$ at the boundary, the disk or strip is $J_D$-holomorphic.
+Since $J_D$ is stabilizing for $D,L_0\cup L_1$, any disk or strip component must have at least one interior intersection point $z \in u^{-1}(D)$ with $D$.
+The corresponding component of $u^{-1}(D)$ must contains a marking, so either there is another component of the domain attached at $z$, or $z$ is itself a marking; either way, this disk or strip component is stable.
+This shows that $\hat{C}$ is equal to $C$ and shows the (Stable domain property).